Effective August 2019

 Please note you have the right to object to any processing for which we rely on legitimate interest as the legal basis.
 You can do so by using the contact details set out at the end of this privacy statement.

-Who we share your personal data with?
 We share your data with approved third-party providers that have adequate data protection measures in place that align with the requirements of the data protection regulation.
 For example:

 – Members of the Walker Crips Group;